This vegan Buddha bowl features a variety of fresh and roasted vegetables, rice, and the best feature: a tangy lemon tahini sauce.

 - Peel and thinly slice the beet.
 Thinly slice the red cabbage.

-- To serve, place the salad greens in a bowl.
+- To make the vegan Buddha bowl: place the salad greens in a bowl.
 Arrange small piles of each component.
-Drizzle with dressing and top with sunflower seeds or peptias.
+Drizzle with the Lemon Tahini Sauce and top with sunflower seeds or peptias.

 About the Authors